0p3nARM/SBCTuner/README.md

 # SBCTuner

 An overclocking tool written in Python for SBCs.
-It is currently in alpha and supports only the Raspberry Pi 4B
+It is currently in alpha and supports only the Raspberry Pi 4B and Raspberry Pi 5

 ## Installation